SkyPhoenix999/Bluedog_DB-RO-Configs/README.md

 WIP Realism Overhaul support for the Bluedog Design Bureau Mod

-Requires the test .dll files for B9PartSwitch and RealFuels you can find on the RealismOverhaul Discord Link To .dll File (https://discord.com/channels/319857228905447436/850388104313569350/1071103087370051655)
+No Longer Requires Test .dlls for B9PartSwitch or RealFuels, use the latest release of B9PartSwitch and RealFuels

-If you want to use the engines, you need to delete the PatchManager folder from ROEngines, otherwise the engines in BDB will not show up
+**IMPORTANT**: If you want to use the engines, you need to delete the PatchManager folder from ROEngines, otherwise the engines in BDB will not show up

 NOTES: